BoognerTrade/TokenSoft_4-20/README.md

-A JSON Schema, called Launch List, a unified way for web3 projects to decentralize contextual information and metadata about their smart contract-based token sales or auctions.
+A JSONS Schema, called Launch List, a unified way for web3 projects to decentralize contextual information and metadata about their smart contract-based token sales or auctions.

 ## Why?